Tax, Audit, Firm and Regulatory News

 Capital gains and the step-up in basis

-The bottom line is that capital gains planning should be integrated with estate planning, instead of being treated as an afterthought.
+Capital gains planning should be integrated with estate planning rather than treated as an afterthought.

 Administrative friction: the hidden cost of poor planning

-Families often focus on taxes, but administrative burdens can be just as painful.
+Families often prioritize taxes, but administrative burdens can be equally painful.

 Without clear documentation, titling, or communication, heirs can face: